-In a similar example, one of KUGAs actual 200kW solar installs was compared to the business case.
+In a similar example, one of KUGAs actual 200kW solar installations was compared to the business case.
 The savings generated for this large Sydney business were 7.4% higher than estimated.

 How many rebates can you get with your commercial solar installation in Sydney?

-Any commercial solar system in Sydney is subsidised.
-This is done under the STC, or Small Scale Technology Certificate (STC) programme.
+Any commercial solar power system in Sydney is subsidised.
+This is done under the STC, or Small-Scale Technology Certificate (STC) programme.
 In Sydney, a solar installation will attract 14 STCs for every kW of solar energy installed.

-A Sydney solar system over 100kW in size is also eligible for the rebate.
-In this case, the rebate is provided by way of LGCs, or Large Scale Certificates.
+A Sydney commercial solar system over 100kW in size is also eligible for the rebate.
+In this case, the rebate is provided by way of LGCs, or Large-Scale Certificates.

 The difference between the two types of rebates is: STC solar rebates are claimed upfront before you pay for your system.
 In contrast, LGC solar rebates are paid pack to you over a period of 10 years.